 Mat on the Line

 If the studio you're attending has lines on the floor, position your mat so that half of it lays in front of the line and half behind.
 This helps organize and keep separation in the crowd so that you don't smell your neighbor.
 (Many studios do not have lines on the floor, however.)
+Also, know that you are to be able to see yourself in the front of room mirrors.

 Sitting Halfway

-While the entire class is 90 minutes long, understand that the hour-and-a-half is broken up into 45 minutes of standing poses and 45 minutes of sitting poses.
+While the entire class is 90 minutes long, understand that the hour-and-a-half is broken up into 45-50 minutes of standing poses and 40-45 minutes of sitting poses.
 Knowing that I was going to sit down at the halfway point helped me endure the standing poses.
-No Feet Forward I'm sure the regulars can explain why, but I just know that there is a rule about not moving your feet toward the front of the classroom.
-When you spin around or change positions, move your feet backward.

 "Don't Drop the Money"